Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Abstract

 \section{Abstract}

-We consider off-policy evaluation (OPE) in continuous action domains, such as dynamic pricing and personalized dose finding.
-In OPE, one aims to learn the value under a new policy using historical data generated by a different behavior policy.
-Most existing works on OPE focus on discrete action domains.
-To handle continuous action space, we develop a brand-new deep jump Q-evaluation method for OPE.
-The key ingredient of our method lies in adaptively discretizing the action space using deep jump Q-learning.
-This allows us to apply existing OPE methods in discrete domains to handle continuous actions.
-Our method is further justified by theoretical results, synthetic and real datasets.
+We consider off-policy evaluation (OPE) in continuous treatment settings, such as personalized dose-finding.
+In OPE, one aims to estimate the mean outcome under a new treatment decision rule using historical data generated by a different decision rule.
+Most existing works on OPE focus on discrete treatment settings.
+To handle continuous treatments, we develop a novel estimation method for OPE using deep jump learning.
+The key ingredient of our method lies in adaptively discretizing the treatment space using deep discretization, by leveraging deep learning and multi-scale change point detection.
+This allows us to apply existing OPE methods in discrete treatments to handle continuous treatments.
+Our method is further justified by theoretical results, simulations, and a real application to Warfarin Dosing.